On this page

 How to proceed

-You send your complaint to the court in your supplier's country by using a dedicated form.
+You send your complaint to the court in your supplier's country by using a small claims form.
 This form is available in all languages of the European Union.
-It differs per country which court you should send the form to.
-You can do this by post, by fax or by email.
-This also differs per country.
-The procedure is completely in writing.
+Which court you should send the form to varies per country.
+You can submit the form by post or by email.
+This also varies per country.
+The whole procedure is carried out in writing.

 You can also submit the form digitally.
-The European Commission will see to it that your form will automatically be sent to the correct court.
+The European Commission will see to it that your form is sent to the correct court.

-To secure a financial claim on someone with a foreign bank account, you can request a Dutch court of law to issue a European sequestration order for this account.
+If you are owed money by a debtor who has money in a bank account in another EU member state, you can request a Dutch court of law to issue a European sequestration order for this account.
+This means that the money will be ‘frozen’ under the management of the Dutch court, until it has been decided if your claim is good.
 You can have this order executed even before you have started a legal procedure in the country concerned.